Is the Scrum Master just carrying food and water? — Part 1

 - Membership collaboration is based on trust, openness.
 Not fear or anger.

 - Team members are in continuous and constructive disagreement.

 - These are of decisive importance when the servant leader must choose whether to solve or not an issue instead of a team member.

 Let us make a short mind gymnastic exercise: If this leader ever helps a member without showing him how to solve the problem, will the helper be interested in finding solutions next time to stop using help?

-Not really, and the lack of the openness needed for trying to solve a situation that hinders the team activity will lead to a lower sense of teamwork, a low degree of autonomy, a lack of commitment for the success of the team.
+Not really, and the lack of the openness needed for trying to solve a situation that hinders the team activity will lead to a lower sense of teamwork, a low degree of autonomy, a lack of commitment to the success of the team.
 Therefore, the maturing process of the team will be delayed.